USS Becuna

-USS Becuna (SS/AGSS-319), a Balao-class submarine in commission from 1944 to 1969, was ship of the United States Navy named for the becuna, a pike-like fish of Europe.
-During World War II, she cinducted five war patrols between August 23, 1944 and July 27, 1945, operating in the Philippine Islands, South China Sea, and Java Sea.
+USS Becuna (SS/AGSS-319), a Balao-class submarine in commission from 1944 to 1969, was a submarine of the United States Navy named for the becuna, a pike-like fish of Europe.
+During World War II, she conducted five war patrols between 23 August 1944 and 27 July 1945, operating in the Philippine Islands, South China Sea, and Java Sea.
 She is credited with sinking two Japanese tankers totaling 3,888 gross register tons.

 After World War II, Becuna operated as part of the United States Pacific Fleet from 1945 to 1949.
 She served in the United States Atlantic Fleet from 1949 to 1969, primarily as a training ship, although she also made two deployments with the United States Sixth Fleet in the Mediterranean Sea.

 After her decommissioning, Becuna was designated a National Historic Landmark for her service in World War II.
 She became a museum ship at the Independence Seaport Museum in Philadelphia, Pennsylvania.

 Construction and commissioning

-Becuna was laid down on April 29, 1943 by the Electric Boat Company at Groton, Connecticut.
-She was launched on January 30, 1944, sponsored by Mrs. George C. Crawford, and commissioned on May 27, 1944 with Lieutenant Commander Henry D. Sturr in command.
+Becuna was laid down on 29 April 1943 by the Electric Boat Company at Groton, Connecticut.
+She was launched on 30 January 1944, sponsored by Mrs. George C. Crawford, and commissioned on 27 May 1944.